-- small – seed crops, such as quinoa, amaranth, buckwheat, and several others.
+- Small-seed crops, such as quinoa, amaranth, buckwheat, etc.

 The latter have certain traits that do not make them an attractive target for domestication:

-- The small size of the seeds which requires a large number of plants to be harvested for food.
+- The small size of the seeds requires many plants to be harvested for food.

 - Hard shells that are not easily digestible.